bernardosulzbach/bernardosulzbach.github.io/_posts/2015-10-20-dungeon-is-using-checkstyle.md

 ---
 layout: post
-title: Dungeon is Using Checkstyle
+title: "Dungeon is Using Checkstyle"
 ---

 Dungeon has had a [style